- Receiving, inventory putaway, and storing the product.

-Labor costsMore than 50% of your cost per order is direct and indirect labor costs.
+Most likely, more than 50-60% of your cost per order is direct and indirect labor costs.
 What are you doing to use labor more effectively?
-We recommend implementing these six major strategies that will help you manage your warehouse labor more effectively while also controlling your warehouse expenses.
+We recommend implementing these major strategies that will help you manage warehouse labor effectively while also controlling your warehouse expenses.

 Fixed cost per order

-When you review your warehouse expenses, the fixed cost per order is mostly made up of the total occupancy costs defined above.
+When reviewing your warehouse expenses, the fixed cost per order is mostly made up of the total occupancy and storage space defined above.
 The total occupancy cost represents the costs to store product and fulfill orders until the capacity is totally used.
 In other words, that fixed expense will be allocated over more orders as the business grows until capacity is used up.